-As a student of Tiospaye Topa School I agree to abide by all rules and regulations concerning school transportation.
+As a student of Tiospaye Topa School I agree to abide school transportation. e by all rules and regulations concerning Student Signature: Date: As a parent of student(s) attending Tiospaye Topa School transportation. ol, I agree with the terms regarding school Parent Signature: Date:

-Student Signature: Date:

-As a parent of student(s) attending Tiospaye Topa School, I agree with the terms regarding school transportation.